 Australian Clinical Labs overview

-Australian Clinical Labs Limited provides pathology services.
-The company offers various routine pathology tests, advanced pathology, first trimester screening and non-invasive prenatal testing, chemical pathology, hematology, histopathology, immunology, serology and microbiology, functional pathology, and commercial drug and alcohol testing services.
-The company offers its service to private and public hospitals.
-Australian Clinical Labs Limited was incorporated in 2020 and is based in Clayton, Australia.
+Australian Clinical Labs Limited provides pathology services in Australia.
+The company offers range of services, which include routine pathology test, advanced molecular genetics testing, harmony NIPT and first trimester screening, genetic carrier screening, chemical pathology, histopathology, and cytopathology; hematology, allergy, and immunology; serology and microbiology; and infectious molecular testing, cardiac testing services, functional pathology, veterinary pathology, and commercial drug and alcohol testing services.
+It offers its service to private and public hospitals.
+Australian Clinical Labs Limited was incorporated in 2020 and is headquartered in Clayton, Australia.

 Stocks similar to Australian Clinical Labs